What is, and who owns the nbn™

 If you’re currently under a phone or internet contract, ask your phone company or Internet Service Provider how you can cancel your contract.

 Will my current modem/router work with the nbn™?

-If your current modem/router is VDSL enabled it will support the nbn™, to find out whether it is compatible you should check the manufacturers website.
-Kinetix can provide a modem/router specifically targeted to maximise your nbn™ experience.
+If your current modem/router is VDSL enabled it will be able to support the nbn™ network.
+To find out whether it is compatible you should check the manufacturers website.
+Kinetix can recomends our pre-configured DVA-2800 VDSL modem specifically designed to maximise your nbn™ experience.

 What speeds can i achieve?